International Doctoral Symposium on Empirical Software Engineering

 The objective of the doctoral symposium is to provide early- and mid-stage PhD students with a forum to discuss their work, ask questions of senior researchers, and receive constructive feedback on their PhD topics and research plans.
 Accepted papers will be published in ACM Software Engineering Notes and indexed in the ACM Digital Library.

 The core of the symposium are presentations by PhD students to a panel of senior faculty and research scientists, who will provide ideas, questions, and other feedback to the students.
-The symposium might also feature light workshop activities to help students engage the faculty advisors, an invited talk from a experienced researcher, and a short seminar on planning and executing a PhD dissertation.
-Student participants will be given a poster sheet containing all of the faculty advisors’ thoughts, ideas, and suggestions.
+The symposium wil also have an invited talk from a experienced researcher.
+Student participants will be given the notes containing all of the faculty advisors’ thoughts, ideas, and suggestions.

 The symposium is targeted at PhD students in the early- and mid- stages of their PhD.
 At a minimum, participants must have selected a PhD topic, identified a set of research questions, and have at least a preliminary research design.
 Students who have designed and executed experiments are welcome to submit.
 The symposium is not appropriate for PhD students at the end of their PhD who have completed all of their research activities.